An Icelandic Adventure: Part Two…The Beauty of Iceland

 The anniversary of my first solo trip around the sun is fast approaching.
 Facebook reminds me of the everyday things that were happening last year as we moved, unknowingly, toward the head of the line where together our tickets would be punched, but where we’d board separate flights.
 How could I have known that that morning I would come home to discover that Dave had left his body…bad knees, painful legs, and bad heart…behind in his favorite chair, coffee still warm in his cup, to journey to an unknown realm without me?

 I was still posting photos from our latest adventure.
 Dave loved life.
-He lived without an agenda taking each day as it came and finding joy, wonder, and delight all around him.
-Traveling expanded our world, giving us even more opportunities for pleasure, adventure and amazement.
-While we were able we went as far as we could, as often as we could, for as long as we could.
-When his mobility declined to the point that he could no longer join in on walks in the city or short hikes in the National Parks, Dave would happily find a bench and wait patiently for my return.
-Knowing that he would be waiting gave me confidence and courage to take my limited hiking skills and head out alone on unknown trails.
+He lived without an agenda, taking each day as it came and finding joy, wonder, and delight all around him.
+Traveling expanded our world, giving us even more opportunities for pleasure, adventure, and amazement.
+While we were able, we went as far as we could, as often as we could, for as long as we could.
+When his mobility declined, he could no longer join in on walks in the city or short hikes in the National Parks.
+Dave would happily find a bench and wait patiently for my return.
+Knowing he would be waiting gave me the confidence and courage to take my limited hiking skills and head out alone on unknown trails.

 Scenes from our last trip…Colorado and Utah, September 2018

-One of the greatest challenges of grief and loss is learning not only to live without the one you’ve lost, but learning to live without the person you were when you were with them and learning to live as the person you have now become.
-I, only half jokingly, wonder if that is why senior citizens are asked whether they’ve fallen recently.
-With each loss we have to regain our equilibrium without the stability of what once was.
-With a part of ourselves missing we have to teach ourselves a new way to find our balance.
+One of the greatest challenges of grief and loss is learning not only to live without the one you’ve lost but learning to live without the person you were when you were with them and learning to live as the person you have now become.
+I, only half-jokingly, wonder if that is why senior citizens are asked whether they’ve fallen recently.
+With each loss, we must regain our equilibrium without the stability of what once was.
+With a part of ourselves missing, we must teach ourselves a new way to find balance.

 Bloody Marys on the Deck